USUAqForum/USUAqForum.github.io/README.md

 ## Confirmed Invites Speakers

 * Martina Barnas, Office of Naval Research Global, London, UK
+* Kurt Jacobs, US Army Research Laboratory and University of Massachusetts, Boston

 ## Important Notice for Potential Ukrainian Participains

-To be selected for presentations, participants from Ukraine [must submit the extended abstract](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FUSUAqForum2023) using this LaTeX template **before July 7, 2023**.
+To be selected for presentations, participants from Ukraine [must submit the extended abstract](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FUSUAqForum2023) using [this LaTeX template](./surname_name.tex) **before July 7, 2023**.
 The abstracts will be published in an accompanying proceedings.